Get a free, no obligation personal loan quote with rates as low as 6.99%

 Outdoor Space

-Aside from a balcony, condos don’t really offer much in the way of outdoor space.
-With a single-family home, however, you’ll have your own yard to enjoy, no matter how large or small it may be.
+Aside from a balcony, condos don’t offer much in the way of outdoor space.
+With a single-family home, however, you’ll have a yard to enjoy, no matter how large or small it may be.

 More Freedom

 There are typically rules to abide by when living in a condo that can impede your freedom to decorate or use your home as you wish.
 For instance, there may be rules about pets, balcony BBQs, and visitor parking.
-But with a single-family home, you’ll have the liberty to do as you please, as long as you are not a nuisance to your neighbours.
+But with a single-family home, you’ll have the liberty to do as you please.

 Final Thoughts

-Calgary is a great place to live and plant some roots.
-And compared to other cities across Canada, it’s relatively affordable.
+Calgary is a great place to live and plant roots.
+Plus, compared to other cities across Canada, it’s relatively affordable.
 That said, buying a home is still an expensive endeavour.
-Make sure you’ve got a hold on your finances and do your homework on home prices in Calgary to ensure you make a sound purchasing decision.
+Make sure you have a hold on your finances and do your homework on home prices in Calgary to ensure you make a sound purchasing decision.

 Lisa Rennie avatar on Loans Canada